Back to Top

 Dr. Lindy Brasher serves as University Minister for Social Justice at Loyola University New Orleans, where she cultivates communities rooted in encounter, belonging, justice, and hope.
 Shaped by a Jesuit education and grounded in religious education and Christian spirituality, she accompanies students as they explore the relationship between faith, service, advocacy, and the pursuit of the common good.

-Lindy's ministry is deeply informed by the Ignatian invitation to find God in all things and by the Franciscan vision of St. Bonaventure, who understood creation, Scripture, and the human soul as sacred signs through which God continually reveals divine love.
-She believes that social justice begins with relationships, attentive listening, and the recognition of the dignity of every person.
+Lindy's ministry is deeply informed by the Ignatian invitation to find God in all things and by the Franciscan vision of St. Bonaventure, who understood creation, Scripture, and the human soul as places of revelation through which God reveals divine love.
+She believes that social justice begins with relationships, attentive listening, and recognition of the dignity of every person.